chris-hildebrandt/LearnAndCode-2.3/Course-Materials/Weekly-Modules/week-13-liskov-substitution.md

 - Understand the Liskov Substitution Principle and its importance in creating maintainable, extensible, and testable code.
 - Ensure repository/service interfaces can be substituted without breaking consumers.
 - Validate assumptions via contract-style unit tests using fakes.
-- Tighten exception behaviour so all implementations honour the same rules.
+- Tighten exception behavior so all implementations honor the same rules.

 ## 2. Reading & Resources (45 min)